-Garmin Vivoactive 4 vs. Garmin Venu Many similarities
+Garmin Vivoactive 4 vs. Venu: Many similarities

 You'll find many similarities between the Garmin Vivoactive 4 and the Venu.
-In fact, the only true difference between these two new wearables is the display, size, and battery life.
-The Venu offers a gorgeous AMOLED display while the Vivoactive 4 offers a basic sunlight-visible, transflective display.
-If you want options when it comes to your watch size, you'll be happy to know the Vivoactive 4 is available in 45mm along with a smaller 40mm form factor known as the Vivoactive 4S.
+In fact, the only true difference between these two wearables is the display, size, and battery life.
+The Venu offers a gorgeous AMOLED display, while the Vivoactive 4 offers a basic sunlight-visible, transflective display.
+If you want options when it comes to your watch size, you'll be happy to know the Vivoactive 4 is available in 45mm along with a smaller 40mm model, also known as the Vivoactive 4S.

 |Garmin Vivoactive 4||Garmin Venu|

-|Dimensions||45.1 x 45.1 x 12.8 mm||43.2 x 43.2 x 12.4 mm|
+|Dimensions||45.1 x 45.1 x 12.8mm

-|Sensors||GPS, GLONASS, Galileo, Garmin Elevate wrist heart rate monitor, altimeter, compass, gyroscope, Pulse Ox, accelerometer, thermometer||GPS, GLONASS, Galileo, HRM, altimeter, compass, gyroscope, Pulse Ox, accelerometer, thermometer|
+|Sensors||GPS, GLONASS, Galileo, HRM, altimeter, compass, gyroscope, Pulse Ox, accelerometer, thermometer||GPS, GLONASS, Galileo, HRM, altimeter, compass, gyroscope, Pulse Ox, accelerometer, thermometer|

-|Battery||Smartwatch mode: 8 days
+|Battery||Smartwatch mode: 8 days (45mm)

-|Smartwatch mode: 5 days
+|Smartwatch mode: 5 day|